hjoaquim/hjoaquim/README.md

 -->

-- 🔭 I'm Henrique, and I'm currently working as a Software Engineer at [OpenBB](https://openbb.co/) where we are on a mission to make financial research software available to everyone through Open Source.
+- 🔭 I'm Henrique, and I'm currently working as a Software Engineer at [DareData]([https://openbb.co/](https://www.daredata.ai/)).
+- ✨ On a mission to make organizations thrive through software, data and AI.
 - 📫 Reach me through email or twitter!
 - ⚡ Fun fact: I'm a Jiu-Jitsu black belt.